Kishorkr2/studio/mobile-build.md

-# Mobile Build Instructions for TyreTrack Pro
+# Mobile Build Instructions for RTPMS

 ## Option 1: PWA (Progressive Web App) - Recommended
 Your app is already mobile-ready as a PWA: